HarrisBrainLab/lm4hz/README.md

 ## Prerequisites

-This code is written in R and requires the packages 'lme4' and 'readxl'.
+This code was written in R version 4.1.2 using the packages 'lme4' (version 1.1.27.1) and 'readxl' (version 1.3.1).

 ## Running the script